rellfy/openai/README.md

 For this, I recomend a crate such as [dotenvy](https://github.com/allan2/dotenvy).

-Soon, there will be a way to define your API key *without* an environment variable, because I realize this isn't always the best way to do things.
+Soon, there will be a way to define your API key *without* an environment variable, because I realize that isn't always the best way to do things.

 ## Implementation Progress